johentsch/dimcat/docs/manual/developers.md

 Datasets are passive 'by nature', meaning that, in general, they are being manipulated by PipelineSteps or by the user.
-PipelineSteps process a Dataset by requesting on or several features using {meth}`.Dataset.get_feature`, processing each {class}`~.Feature`, and adding the processed Feature(s) to the Dataset's OutputsCatalog.
+PipelineSteps process a Dataset by requesting one or several features using {meth}`.Dataset.get_feature`, processing each {class}`~.Feature`, and adding the processed Feature(s) to the Dataset's OutputsCatalog.
 However, in one case, the Dataset *does* play an active role, namely in the extraction of features from the InputsCatalog.
 When prompted with `.get_feature(F)` where `F` is some specification of a {class}`~.Feature`, the Dataset will